malaviya-parth/CN/04_DLL/01_Error D & C/LBC/02_CRC.md

 - Notation format
   - $R(x)$ = $C(x)$ + $E(x)$
   - $\frac{R(x)}{G(x)}$ = $\frac{C(x)}{G(x)} + \frac{E(x)}{G(x)}$
-- For message to be error free LHS must be zero whic hmeans both the term in RHS must be zero.
+- For message to be error free LHS must be zero which means both the term in RHS must be zero.
   - Now Dataword gives zero remainder when divided by G(x) $\rightarrow$ $C(x)$ = $D(x)G(x)$
   - $E(x)$ should also give zero remainder when divided by G(x), Ideally if no error then $E(x)$ = 0, but if $E(x) \neq$ 0 and is divisible by G(x) then also $\frac{E(x)}{G(x)}$ = 0.
 Hence, in such case error is not detected.
 - $\therefore$ CRC is not perfect.